-35. This policy statement will be reviewed annually and any disputes relating to interpretation will be considered by the Head of Paid Service or a person nominated by the Head of Paid Service who will be the final arbiter.
-Where unforeseen circumstances require flexibility of this policy, the Head of Paid Service, or the Staff & Appointments Committee if the matter concerns a Senior Officer, will have the power to implement changes.
+33. This policy statement will be reviewed annually and any disputes relating to interpretation will be considered by the Head of Paid Service or a person nominated by the Head of Paid Service who will be the final arbiter.
+Where unforeseen circumstances require flexibility of this policy, the Head of Paid Service, or the Staff & Appointments Committee if the matter concerns a Chief or Deputy Chief Officer, will have the power to approve changes.
 Any deviation from the policy in-year will be reported to the full Council at the next review date.